tkmaile96/CS20240175_WFO2407_GroupC_Tirelo-Maile_DJS11/README.md

-# PODCAST APP 💿
+# 🎵 PODCAST APP 💿
-[DJS11] Instructions for the Final Portfolio Piece Submission
+[DJS11] Starter Instructions for the Final Portfolio Piece Submission 🚀

 <!-- omit in toc -->